 Under wet conditions, concentrations of nitrate, copper, lead, and zinc decreased significantly over time.
-For these analytes, post-permit concentrations were significantly lower than pre-permit Phase I concentrations and post-permit Phase II concentrations were significantly lower than post-permit concentrations.
+For these analytes, post-permit concentrations were significantly lower than pre-permit concentrations and post-report concentrations were significantly lower than post-permit concentrations.
 E. coli, orthophosphate-P, TSS, and MBAS concentrations did not change significantly over time.
 No analytes saw increases in concentrations over time.
 A summary of Wilcoxon Rank Sum results with p-values for all concentration changes during wet conditions can be found in Table 3.

 Under dry conditions, differences in concentrations over time were more variable.
-During dry conditions, the source of the flows is largely from irrigation of lawns, golf courses, urban public spaces, small springs and agricultural lands, as well as some illicit discharges or spills.
-Lead and TSS decreased significantly over time (post-permit Phase I concentrations were significantly lower than pre-permit concentrations, and post-permit Phase II concentrations were significantly lower than post-permit Phase I concentrations).
-For copper, post-permit Phase I and post-permit Phase II concentrations were significantly lower than pre-permit concentrations were significantly lower than pre-permit phase I concentrations, but post-permit Phase I and II concentrations were not significantly different from each other.
-E. coli was significantly lower during post-permit Phase I than pre-permit, but was significantly higher during post-permit Phase I. Nitrate was significantly higher during post-permit Phase II.
-Nitrate was significantly higher during post-permit Phase II.
-MBAS also increased, and was significantly higher during post-permit Phase II.
+Lead and TSS decreased significantly over time (post-permit concentrations were significantly lower than prepermit concentrations and post-report concentrations were significantly lower than post-permit concentrations).
+For copper, post-permit and post-report concentrations were significantly lower than pre-permit concentrations, but post-report and post-permit concentrations were not significantly different from each other.
+E. coli was significantly lower post-permit than pre-permit, but was not significantly different post-report.
+MBAS also increased, and was significantly higher post-report than post-permit.
 A summary of Wilcoxon Rank Sum results with p-values for all concentration changes during dry conditions can be found in Table 4.
 Table 3.
-Results of the Wilcoxon Rank-Sum test comparing pre-MRSWMP permit (2000-2006), post-MRSWMP permit (2007-2014), and post-permit Phase II (2015-2021) concentrations for sites consistently monitored by both programs during wet conditions.
-A p-value ≤ 0.05 is considered significant, indicating a change between the two time periods most likely occurred.
+Results of the Wilcoxon Rank-Sum test comparing pre-MRSWMP permit (2000-2006), post-MRSWMP permit (2007-2014), and post-report (2015-2021) conccentrations for sites consistently monitored by both programs during wet conditions.
+A p-value \leq 0.05 is considered significant, indicating a change between the two time periods most likely occurred.
 Bolded values were significant, with green representing a decrease in concentrations over time and red representing an increase in concentrations over time.
-Dashed lines indicate that there was not sufficient data for statistical analysis.